elves/elvish.io/src/ref/language.md

 (This notation is restricted to exploding variables.
 To explode arbitrary values, use the builtin [explode](/ref/builtin.html#explode) command.)

-When assigning variables, if you prefix the name of the last variable with `@`, it becomes a list containing all remaining values.
+When assigning variables, if you prefix the name of the last variable with `@`, it gets assigned a list containing all remaining values.
 That variable is called a **rest variable**.
 Example:

 ```elvish-transcript
 ~> a b @rest = 1 2 3 4 5 6 7